Study in New Zealand

 All polytechnics enjoy active involvement with employers, industry and government agencies this helps them provide high academic standard programs that are relevant according to the rapidly changing workforce worldwide.

 All courses provided by private training establishments are recognized and approved by the New Zealand Qualifications Authority (NZQA).

 Without a doubt the country New Zealand is an excellent option for anyone who is interested to go for highly valued, globally recognized tertiary qualification.
 The country helps you study short trade courses, high-powered courses, research-based doctoral study and some specialized courses.

 New Zealand Industry Training Organisation (NZITO)

-To begin with the country New Zealand, is assisted by 39 industries training organizations (ITO) such as dairy manufacturing industry, the meat processing industry (excluding poultry), the seafood industry, the leather manufacturing industry, the meat inspection industry, the baking yeasts manufacturing industry and fellmonger.
+To begin with, the country New Zealand is assisted by 39 industries training organizations (ITO) such as dairy manufacturing industry, the meat processing industry (excluding poultry), the seafood industry, the leather manufacturing industry, the meat inspection industry, the baking yeasts manufacturing industry and fellmonger.

 New Zealand Schools

-- The education is free for the natives of the country or permanent residents in the state (government owned and funded) schools between the age 5 and 19.
+- The education is free for the natives of the country or permanent residents in the state (government owned and funded) schools between the age of 5 and 19.

 - In New Zealand, the education system for schools consists of 13 Year levels.